beinnlora/ClayControl/README.md

 Traps are triggered via a relay board, or optionally an RF interface to wireless receivers.

 # Software
 The Raspberry pi controller is made up of four components:

 ## Webpage interface
 A Javascript enabled webpage is served to connected clients.
-Javascript passes events to and from the Pi via websockets.
+Javascript passes events (button presses, clay counters, time remaining etc) to and from the Pi via websockets.

-The webpage is made responsive via JQueryMobile so the UI can fit any device - smartphone, tablet or computer.
+The webpage layout is made responsive via JQueryMobile so the UI can fit any device - smartphone, tablet or computer.
-Tornado serves
+Tornado serves the HTML and handles the exchange of websockets messages to clients and the python control code

 ## Python Control code
 A python script loads on startup, that spawns a websocket listener via Tornado.
 This code controls the application logic, generation of sequences, loading and saving of sequences etc.